genderkit/genderkit/_articles/metoidioplasty.md

 The NHS will normally fund hair removal from the donor skin sites for urethroplasty, either by [laser hair reduction]({{ site.baseurl }}{% link _articles/laser-hair-reduction.md %}) or [electrolysis]({{ site.baseurl }}{% link _articles/electrolysis.md %}).

-In combination with metiodioplasty, many patients also choose to have [scrotoplasty]({{ site.baseurl }}{% link _articles/scrotoplasty.md %}) (surgical creation of a scrotum) performed in the same operation, which combined with using labial skin to wrap the clitoris can create small penis and scrotum.
+In combination with metoidioplasty, many patients also choose to have [scrotoplasty]({{ site.baseurl }}{% link _articles/scrotoplasty.md %}) (surgical creation of a scrotum) performed in the same operation, which combined with using labial skin to wrap the clitoris can create small penis and scrotum.

 Metoidioplasty first requires taking [testosterone]({{ site.baseurl }}{% link _articles/testosterone.md %}) which causes hypertrophy (enlargement) of the clitoris.
-Once this has occurred (usually after 1-2 years into taking testosterone), metiodioplasty can be carried out {% cite frey2017update -l 732 %}.
+Once this has occurred (usually after 1-2 years into taking testosterone), metoidioplasty can be carried out {% cite frey2017update -l 732 %}.

 Sometimes the operation will be carried out during the same surgery as [salpingo-oophorectomy]({{ site.baseurl }}{% link _articles/salpingo-oophorectomy.md %}), [vaginectomy]({{ site.baseurl }}{% link _articles/vaginectomy.md %}), or [hysterectomy]({{ site.baseurl }}{% link _articles/hysterectomy.md %}).
 This can provide useful tissue for performing the urethroplasty.